Driving In Greece – Driving Laws And Road Rules 2025

 Before you set off on a road trip, you’ll need to fill up with fuel.
 You will notice some providers that you will be familiar with, such as Shell or BP, and some others that you have never seen before, like Aegean.

-Once you arrive at the gas station, there will be an employee who will fill your vehicle.
+Once you arrive at the gas station, there will be an employee who will fill up your vehicle.
 Sometimes, you’ll need to go inside the store if you want to pay by card.

 Drinking and driving Greece – Driving alcohol limit Greece